 Midlands Latino Community Development Corporation’s Board of Directors works with PASSION for the mission of the organization.
 They are volunteers working with the “duty of care,” “duty of loyalty,” and “duty of obedience.”

 VP of Corporate Social Responsibility

 Catherine D. Lang

-Marta Sonia Londoño Mejia founded the Midlands Latino Community Development Corporation (MLCDC) in 2006, an organization that provides Latinos with opportunities to generate economic growth through a sustainable future in the Midlands.
-She has currently served as executive director of MLCDC for more than eight years and previously served as president of the Board of Directors for two years.
+Marta Sonia Londoño Mejia founded the Midlands Latino Community Development Corporation in 2006, an organization that provides low-income communities with opportunities to generate economic growth for a sustainable future in the Midlands.
+She has served as executive director of MLCDC for more than eight years and previously served as president of the Board of Directors for two years.

 A native of Colombia, Marta Sonia moved to the United States 19 years ago.
 She earned her bachelor’s degree in business administration with a specialization in finance and a master’s in business administration from EAFIT University.
 She also attended Berkeley University for a specialization in business administration, finance, global business management, marketing and project management.

 Advance Fund CDFI Director